NasirHaidari/FASHION/README.md

 # Fashion

-This project was is made witth React, React Hooks, Custom Hooks, useReducer context for global state, Bootstrap for the styling,. backEnd i used FIrebase Auth, firestore and storage
+This project was is made witth React, React Hooks, Custom Hooks, useReducer context for global state, Bootstrap for the styling,.
+In the backEnd i used FIrebase Auth, firestore and storage

 ## URL : https://fashion-swe.netlify.app/